preciofishbone/OmniaDocsG2/blocks/people-rollup/index.rst

 For more information on how to add filters, or a search box, see this page: :doc:`Filter UI </blocks/general-block-settings/filters/index>`

+In Omnia 7.0 and later, new options for filtering can be available, see: :doc:`Filter options for blocks in Omnia 7.0 </blocks/general-block-settings/filter-options-block/index>`

 Refiner
 ---------
 Use these settings to add refiners.